markstephenburnham/text-to-speech/README.md

 # text-to-speech
-Sample script to to generate an mp3 speech file using Google Text-to-Speech
+Sample script to to generate an mp3 speech file from a text transcript using Google Text-to-Speech

+NOTE: I used http://rev.com for the transcription from an audio recording.
+They augment ML with people.
+It was much more accurate than the text generated from Google Speech-To-Text.

 The processes were tested on MacOS, Big Sur, you'll likely need to modify for other systems.